 Sleep and Cardiovascular Health

 However, there were some interesting connections.
-Researchers note that increased sleep needs have been linked to increased cholesterol levels and a greater waist circumference, both of which have been linked to cardiovascular disease and increased sleep needs.
+Researchers note that increased sleep needs have been linked to increased cholesterol levels and greater waist circumference, both of which have been linked to cardiovascular disease and increased sleep needs.

 Are You Sleeping Too Much?